 MLD addressing shall be applied per 35.3.2 (MLD addressing) with the following addressing clarification:

-The MAC address of a STA affiliated with a non-AP MLD corresponding to a link is the EDP_STA_MAC value .
+The MAC address of a STA affiliated with a non-AP MLD corresponding to a link is the EDP_STA_address value selected from the MAC header anonymization parameter set (selected for the frame as defined in 10.71.4.1 (MAC header anonymization parameter set selection)) according to the Link ID as defined in 10.71.3 (Establishing frame anonymization parameter sets)(#1002).

-Editor's Note: < Add text to definition of EDP_STA_MAC to clarify that (a) Local/Global bit is set to value 0, local address and (b) Individual/Group bit is set to value 0, individual address>.
+(#1002,#1003)

 TGbi editor: Apply the following changes to 10.71.5 (MAC Header deanonymization and transmitting functions).
 The baseline for this text is Draft P802.11bi_D0.5